 You have purchased the stock obviously in the hope of a rise in its price.
 Let us assume you evaluate $120 as the target price over a 12-month horizon.
 This will give you a 20% return.

 Step 2: The next step would be to look at the available options for that stock with the help of the company’s ‘options chain’ that lists all available options and select a call option strike price closest to your target price.
 Let us say it is $125.
-If the shares do get called, $125 is the strike price you will receive per share.
+If the shares do get called, $125 is the strike value you will receive per share.

-Step 5: By selling the options contract, giving the buyer the right to buy the shares at the strike price of $125, you receive $500 in cash.
+Step 5: By selling the options contract, giving the buyer the option to buy the shares at the strike price of $125, you receive $500 in cash.
 This is your earning, regardless of what happens afterward.

 Step 6: Two possibilities now exist:

-1. The stock does not reach the strike price and the contract expires.
+1. The stock does not reach the strike plus premium price and the contract expires.
 You will retain the $500 you received as a result of selling the contract.
 So, you are better off than if you had done nothing and just retained the shares.
 You have received some income.

 2. The stock reaches and exceeds the strike price and gets called.
 You will receive $12500 at the rate of $125 for 100 shares, giving you a total earning of $2500 for 100 shares.
 This is in addition to the $500 you received when you sold the options contract.